MarcelloMolinaro/MNY-Finances_For_You-/README.md

 This is an application that gets Financial data from a cariety of authenticated sources.
 It then cleans and imports that data into a single SQLite database hosted locally.
 Finally, using R, this database is accessed and the data are visualized.
 Could also integrate:
   Tableau
-  Twilio
+  Twilio- weekly confirmationthat rpogram ran sucessfully?
   Hosting Database online...like AWS

+-To Do/notes:
--To Do/note: Have I programmed the creation of the databse?
+    - Have I programmed the creation of the databse?
-          :Does Plaid have access to my data?
+     - Does Plaid have access to my data?

 ## Dependencies